Lower bounds on non-local computation from controllable correlation: Lower bound from the controllable entanglement

-as claimed.
-Note that in the last line we used that $\lambda_2<1$, which we took as part of the definition of the controllable entanglement. \end{proof}

-\textbf{Approximate case:} In case where the NLQC protocol implements $U$ approximately, the asymptotic statement of Schumacher compression doesn't suffice to obtain a lower bound.
+\textbf{Approximate case:} In the case where the NLQC protocol implements $U$ approximately, the asymptotic statement of Schumacher compression doesn't suffice to obtain a lower bound.
 The reason for this can be seen by considering equation \ref{eq:SRlowerbound}.
 There, the error $\epsilon$ in the implementation of $U^{\otimes m}$ comes from the approximation to the resource state appearing when decompressing from Schumacher's scheme.
 If each $U$ implementation is approximate, there is a contribution to the error from each $U$, so we would replace $\epsilon\rightarrow \epsilon + \gamma\,m$ where $\gamma$ is the error in a single $U$ implementation.
-This leaves a term in the lower bound that goes to $-\infty$ as $m\rightarrow \infty$, so we do not obtain a bound in the asymptotic setting considered by Schumacher.
+But $g(x)$ is only defined for $x\in[0,1]$, so as $m\rightarrow \infty$ we never have a lower bound and we do not obtain a bound in the asymptotic setting considered by Schumacher.
 To remedy this, we will need to consider Schumacher compression for a finite number of copies of the input state.
 This is addressed in \cite{abdelhadi2020second}; we briefly recall one of their results here.

 A compression protocol consists of a compression channel $\mathcal{C}_{A^n\rightarrow M}$ and a decompression channel $\mathcal{D}_{M\rightarrow A^n}$.
 We say the protocol is $\epsilon$-correct if the entanglement fidelity of the input $\rho^{\otimes n}$ is $\epsilon$-close to the entanglement fidelity of the output,